Anytime you consider making a big life change, there’s at least one issue you’ll always have to contend with – money.

 The Fallacy of “Living Within Your Means”

-Without some wiggle room between your income and spending, you can’t save money for the future or make any life changes that result in a lower income.
+Without some wiggle room between your income and spending, you can’t save money for the future or make any life changes.

 Going back to our example with Joe, you’ll remember he isn’t necessarily living beyond his means.
-He’s living at his means — but not below them.
+He’s living at his means – just not below them.

 Because Joe is spending so much, it’s impossible for him to save any money.
 Even though he hates his job, he simply can’t afford all those monthly bills without it.